You are Owed Money —

 Complaints and enquiries

-If you have questions about a CCAA proceeding, suspect wrongdoing or believe the process is not being handled properly, contact the CCAA Team at the Office of the Superintendent of Bankruptcy (OSB).
-The OSB is responsible for recording and, where appropriate, investigating complaints concerning the conduct of monitors.
+If you believe a monitor has failed to fulfill his/her functions and duties pursuant to the CCAA, contact the CCAA national team at the OSB.
+The monitor's duties are listed in the CCAA.
+The OSB is responsible for recording and, where appropriate, investigating and responding to complaints concerning the conduct of monitors.

 CCAA national team contact information